deepglugs/pix2pixHD_ACM/README.md

 ### global + local network training.

+This technique is required for the really high-resolutions.

 This was described in the original paper, but documentation was lacking in the original pix2pixHD project.
 So here's a good example of conditional global training and local fine tuning: